moq-wg/moq-transport/draft-lcurley-warp.md

 Partial decoability could be another property of an object.

-Option 2: Objects cannot be partially decodable
+Option 2: A receiver MUST NOT start decoding an object before it has completely arrived

 Objects could be end-to-end encrypted and the receiver might not be able to decrypt or authenticate an object until it is fully present.
 Allowing Objects